ashmit200505-maker/DiaGuard/README.md

 DiaGuard is a **3-tier integrated platform** that replaces the needle with light, guesswork with AI, and one-size-fits-all advice with culturally intelligent coaching.

 ### Tier 1 — Non-Invasive Hardware
-- Uses **Short-Wave Infrared (SWIR) sensing at 1550nm wavelength**
-- Glucose molecules have a unique absorption signature in the SWIR spectrum
-- **Transcutaneous measurement** through the skin — zero finger-pricks, zero pain, zero strips

 ### Tier 2 — Explainable Machine Learning
 - Custom **Random Forest classifier** trained on multi-parameter biosignals